sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

-To conduct the practicals of this course we will be using a dedicated computer cluster.
+To conduct the practicals of this course, we will be using a dedicated High Performance Computing cluster.
-This matches the reality of most NGS workflows, which cannot be realized on a single machine.
+This matches the reality of most NGS workflows, which cannot be completed in a reasonable time on a single machine.

-To interact with this cluster, you will have to login to a distant *head node*.
+To interact with this cluster, you will have to log in to a distant *head node*.
 From there you will be able to distribute your computational tasks to the cluster using a *job scheduler* called Slurm.

 This page will cover our first contact with the distant cluster.

-More precisely, you will learn how to :
+**You will learn how to :**

- * connect to the server
+ * connect to the server.
- * use the command line to perform basic operations on the head node
+ * use the command line to perform basic operations on the head node.
- * exchange files between the server and your own machine
+ * exchange files between the server and your own machine.
- * submit job to the cluster
+ * submit a job to the cluster.

 !!! note